30+ Must-Measure eCommerce KPIs

 Do you know what makes your eCommerce store successful?
 Which strategies work best to increase your revenue?
 Understanding what’s driving your business is the key to ensuring future growth.
 That’s why eCommerce KPIs and tracking key ecommerce performance metrics are a must.

 Measuring performance can help you grow your revenue, but only when you track the right Key Performance Indicators (shortly KPIs).

 You can measure dozens of different metrics, and your specific needs will determine which are the most important for your store.

-However, there are some metrics which are vital to the success of any store, such as your conversion rate or cart abandonment rate.
+However, there are some key eCommerce metrics which are vital to the success of any store, such as your conversion rate or cart abandonment rate.

 In this article, we’ll review what eCommerce Key Performance Indicators are and how measuring them can help you grow your business.
 Plus, we’ll reveal the 32 most crucial eCommerce KPIs you need to measure in 2019 to understand what’s driving your business.